afterschoolstudio/Depot/README.md

 [Watch an overview video here](https://www.youtube.com/watch?v=tCTQvd3zkEg)

-1. Install Depot as an extension in VS Code.
+1. Install Depot as an extension in VS Code or through the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=afterschool.depot)
 2. Once installed, use the "Create a new Depot file" command to create a new Depot file in your workspace.
 3. Click on the file, create a new sheet, and start working!